ambuda-org/vidyut/vidyut-prakriya/README.md

 }
 ```

-Output of the code above:
+Given the code above, the output is as follows:

 ```text
 Bavati